 I remember few gifts from my childhood, but I remember special family times and trips.
 And even the simplest things like the drive-in theater in our old station wagon.
 My parents worked a lot.
 Four kids makes for a lot of work!
 But they were mostly worked at building a full and happy life for our family, and creating happy memories!

-So my idea of a full and happy life?
+So our idea of a full and happy life?

 Work for the essentials.
 Value the things that remain and improve over time.
 And learn to be content with little.